opal-project-dev/fluidity/packages/contracts/test-report.md

       ✓ remove(): reverts when called by an account that is not TroveManager ✓ reinsert(): reverts when called by an account that is neither BorrowerOps nor TroveManager LockupContract
-      ✓ withdrawLQTY(): reverts when caller is not beneficiary (68ms) LQTYStaking
+      ✓ withdrawOPL(): reverts when caller is not beneficiary (68ms) OPLStaking
-      ✓ increaseF_LUSD(): reverts when caller is not TroveManager LQTYToken
+      ✓ increaseF_LUSD(): reverts when caller is not TroveManager OPLToken
-      ✓ sendToLQTYStaking(): reverts when caller is not the LQTYSstaking (49ms) CommunityIssuance
+      ✓ sendToOPLStaking(): reverts when caller is not the OPLSstaking (49ms) CommunityIssuance
-      ✓ sendLQTY(): reverts when caller is not the StabilityPool ✓ issueLQTY(): reverts when caller is not the StabilityPool
+      ✓ sendOPL(): reverts when caller is not the StabilityPool ✓ issueOPL(): reverts when caller is not the StabilityPool

   Contract: BorrowerOperations
     Without proxy